braver/isotope-ui/README.md

 **You may need to reload atom before settings become available ([settings-view #347](https://github.com/atom/settings-view/issues/347))**

-- Choose from a number of fonts included in this theme
+- Choose from a number of fonts included in this theme, or match the editor's font.
-- Select hip 'thin' fonts, or trusty old 'regular'
+- Select hip 'thin' fonts, or trusty old 'regular'.
-- Choose between a flat or gradient background
+- Choose between a flat or gradient background.
-- Or even use any image as background (from your computer or [the internets](http://hubblesite.org))
+- Or even use any image as background (from your computer or [the internets](http://hubblesite.org)).
-- Make the layout take up less vertical space (e.g. for small screens)
+- Make the layout take up less vertical space (e.g. for small screens).
-- Choose tree-view highlight color
+- Choose tree-view highlight color.
-- Style the gutter, or not
+- Style the gutter, or not.
-- Choose low contrast tooltips (or fancy colorful ones)
+- Choose low contrast tooltips (or fancy colorful ones).
 - Change font-sizes for the entire UI (everything will scale to fit) by putting this in your stylesheet:

 ```